bkleinen/bkleinen.github.io/hugo/content/classes/ss2022/info1/labs/exercise-08.md

 # What To Hand In
 Please hand in:
-* zip-folder with your code
+* zip-folder with your code.
-* lab report as pdf
+* Your lab report as a pdf.
+For more Information on the report see [the Labs and Exercises page](../).

 Lab assignments are due tuesday at 10pm.